Top

 Can FEGLI coverage continue after retirement

-How long do appeals take
+How long do FEGLI appeals take

-Timelines vary, but delays can jeopardize rights.
+Timelines vary depending on the issue, but delays or missed deadlines can jeopardize beneficiary rights.

-Is legal representation important
+Is legal representation important in FEGLI cases

 Key Takeaways

-• FEGLI is governed by federal law
+• FEGLI claims are governed by federal law, not state insurance rules

-• Many denials result from paperwork errors
+• Many denials result from paperwork or administrative errors

-• Beneficiary designations are critical
+• Beneficiary designations are critical to payment

-• Prompt action improves outcomes
+• Prompt and informed action significantly improves outcomes

 For legal representation and detailed guidance, see our main page on Denied FEGLI Life Insurance Claims or contact our office for a free consultation.